dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-prioritization/_index.md

 2. CDS initiates a query
 3. CDS clicks on the **{{< rawhtml >}}<span style="color:#a00">RED X </span>{{< /rawhtml >}}** next to the Alert

-When choosing to close the Alert, the CDS will be presented with a "Close Alert" diaglouge box to select why they are closing the alert.
+When choosing to close the Alert, the CDS will be presented with a "Close Alert" dialouge box to select why they are closing the alert.

 ![Close Alert](2025-02-24_ChartPri5.png)